Privacy Policy

 Technical Data: Metadata that is used for the research purpose of understanding how you interact with the IoT PI.
 For instance, we may look at the number of times you click on “more information” icons, the amount of time you spend in creating an IoT Resource listing or an IoT Resource Template, and other actions indicative of how you interact with the IoT PI.

-Information stored by session cookies .
-We use session cookies that allow you to be recognized within the IoT PI without requiring you re-authenticate from page to page.
+Information stored by session cookies.
+We use session cookies that allow you to be recognized within the IoT PI without requiring you to re-authenticate from page to page.
 These session cookies expire once you log out or after 2 hours of inactivity.

-We will only use your personal data when the law allows us to.
-Most commonly, we will use your personal data for the following lawful purposes:
+We will only use personal data when the law allows us to.
+Most commonly, we will use personal data for the following lawful purposes:

 Purpose/Activity